fahadmuslim/KNN/README.md

 k-Nearest Neighbor algorithm
 ===============
 ## Overview:
-This project deals with using SDAccel to implement the k-Nearest Neighbor algorithm onto a Xilinx FPGA.
+This project is aimed at using SDAccel to implement the k-Nearest Neighbor algorithm onto a Xilinx FPGA.
 The nearest neighbor algorithm is used to find the _k_ nearest neighbors of a specified point among a set of unstructured data points.
 It is widely used in a diverse range of domains and applications such as pattern recognition, machine learning, computer vision and coding theory to name a few.
-For a set _S_ of _n_ reference data points in d-dimensional space and a query point _q_, k-nearest neighbor algorithm would find _k_ closest points in _S_ from the point _q_.
-This is illustrated in the accompanying figure for k=3 and n=12.
+For a set _S_ of _n_ reference data points in a d-dimensional space and a query point _q_, the k-nearest neighbor algorithm finds the _k_ closest points in _S_ to the point _q_.
+This is illustrated in Figure 1 for k=3 and n=12.
 The red triangle represents the query point while the blue diamonds represent the points in the reference data set in Figure 1.

 <center>![alt text](./figures/knn.png)</center>
 <center>Figure 1: Pictorial demonstration of KNN search algorithm</center>

-The algorithm can be classified into the following main steps:
+The algorithm includes the following main steps:
 1. Compute *n* distances between the query point *q* and the *n* reference points of the set *S*.
-The distances in our case are the squared Euclidean distances which for a given set of two 2-dimensional points _(x<sub>1</sub>,y<sub>1</sub>)_ and _(x<sub>2</sub>,y<sub>2</sub>)_ are given as follows:
+The distances in our case are the squared Euclidean distances which for a given set of two 2-dimensional points _(x<sub>1</sub>,y<sub>1</sub>)_ and _(x<sub>2</sub>,y<sub>2</sub>)_ are as follows:
 <center>_d = (x<sub>1</sub> - x<sub>2</sub>)<sup>2</sup> + (y<sub>1</sub> - y<sub>2</sub>)<sup>2</sup></center>_
-2. Sort the _n_ distances while preserving their original indices (as specified in _S_).
+2. Sort the _n_ distances while preserving their original indices in _S_.
-3. The _k_ nearest neighbors would be the _k_ points from the set _S_ corresponding to the lowest distances of the sorted distance array.
+3. Return the _k_ points from _S_ corresponding to the lowest distances of the sorted distance array.

 ## Getting Started:
-The repository mainly contains three directories namely "data", "knn\_cpu" and "knn\_fpga".
-The "data" directory contains a file consisting of the reference data points.
-The "knn\_cpu" and "knn\_fpga" contains two different implementations of the KNN algorithm with nearest neighbors identification done on the CPU and FPGA respectively.
-Each implementation contains an OpenCL code of the algorithm along with the required host code and the Tcl script used to run the examples in SDAccel.
+The repository contains three directories, namely "data", "knn\_cpu" and "knn\_fpga".
+The "data" directory contains a file with a sample set of reference data points.
+The "knn\_cpu" and "knn\_fpga" directories contain two different implementations of the KNN algorithm, in which the nearest neighbor identification is done on the CPU and FPGA respectively.
+Each implementation contains the OpenCL code of the algorithm along with the required host code and the Tcl script used to run the example in SDAccel.

 ###File Tree
 ```